gohugoio/hugo/content/en/content-management/shortcodes.md

 ### `param`

-Gets a value from the current `Page's` params set in front matter, with a fallback to the site param value.
-It will log an `ERROR` if the param with the given key could not be found in either.
+Gets a value from the current `Page's` parameters set in front matter, with a fallback to the site parameter value.
+It will log an `ERROR` if the parameter with the given key could not be found in either.

 ```bash
 {{</* param testparam */>}}
 ```

-Since `testparam` is a param defined in front matter of this page with the value `Hugo Rocks!`, the above will print:
+Since `testparam` is a parameter defined in front matter of this page with the value `Hugo Rocks!`, the above will print:

 {{< param testparam >}}

-To access deeply nested params, use "dot syntax", e.g:
+To access deeply nested parameters, use "dot syntax", e.g:

 ```bash
 {{</* param "my.nested.param" */>}}